ibm-js/deliteful/docs/ToggleButton.md

 An optional icon can be specified via the `iconClass` property which takes a css class, inherited from the `deliteful/Button` class.
 In addition to this icon, an optional icon can be defined for the checked state via the `checkedIconClass` property.

+Moreover, a toggle button can show an icon only with no visible text, independently of the toggle button's state, checked or unchecked.
+To accomplish that, set the `showLabel` property (inherited from the `deliteful/Button` class) to `false`.

 <a name="styling"></a>
 ## Element Styling